A Christmas Story

 As it came time to leave, I went into the home to thank all the people who had graciously treated me like family and as royalty.
 Stepping out into the night and cool damp air of the mountains, I slowly walked up the driveway towards where the car was parked.
 The young girl with her baby Jasmine came to me in the darkness and said "Estados Unidos?" with a hopeful look.
 Though it was dark, I could see her family standing under a tree in the shadows, hopefully watching.
 I smiled, touched the baby’s hair and said “Si."

-It was very hard to just smile and slowly walk away.
-It was a day of many emotions.
+It was very hard to do, to just smile and slowly walk away from her.
+It was a day of many strong emotions.

 My Christmas day in Ecuador will not be forgotten.
 I was given a gift I did not deserve.